getsentry/rfcs/text/0104-string-parameterization-output-spec.md

 ## Summary

-This RFC describes a spec for the output of a string parameterizer.
-A parameterizer is a system that accepts text strings, detects dynamic parameters in those strings, and replaces those parameters with placeholders.
+This RFC describes a spec for the output of string parameterizers, and proposes that we adopt the spec and recommend it to our users.
+A parameterizer is any system or function that accepts text strings, detects dynamic parameters in those strings, and replaces those parameters with placeholders.
 A parameter can be a value in a SQL query, a path segment in a URL, or any value interpolated into a string.
 A successful parameterizer can check a string (or a set of strings), and determine whether any part of those strings corresponds to a dynamic value.

 Parameterization applies to many aspects of distributed tracing, like transaction names, span description, and breadcrumbs.
 For example, consider a traced application that returns cities in given countries by fetching them from a SQL database.
 Each SQL query will create a corresponding span, and the query will be the span’s description.
 Over its runtime, the application might generate these descriptions: